-- a) to ensure food for sale is both safe and suitable for human consumption; - b) to prevent misleading conduct in connection with the sale of food; and - c) to provide for the application in Victoria of the Food Standards Code.
+- a) to ensure food for sale is both safe and suitable for human consumption; - b) to prevent misleading conduct in connection with the sale of food; and - c) to provide for the applications in Victoria of the Food Standards Code.

-This policy provides a compliance and enforcement framework for providing graduated but proportionate options in response to food safety non-compliances.
+This policy provides a compliance and enforcement framework for providing graduated and proportionate options in response to food safety non-compliances.

 Council and its delegated/Authorised Officers have a range of specific measures that may be used to enforce the requirements of the Act and to respond to incidents of non-compliance with the legislation.
-For the purposes of this policy 'compliance' means adhering to the legislation and includes obtaining the correct registrations and approvals, conducting services, activities and behaviours in accordance with regulatory requirements.